dhhepting/dhhepting.github.io/_assignments/CS-280/group-assess-humaneness-10m.md

 ### {{ page.title }}

 This is a [GROUP]({{ "/teaching/groupwork.html" | relative_url }}) assignment.
 It cannot be done individually.
 Without your input, 26 groups have been created ("A" through "Z").
 You may communicate with your group using the [Within-Group Discussion Forum](https://urcourses.uregina.ca/mod/forum/view.php?id=908333).
 You are not required to use this forum for the whole assignment, but it may help to get you in touch with your fellow group members.

+"An interface is humane if it is responsive to human needs and considerate of human frailties."